 As a Muslim majority nation, much of the social etiquette in Qatar is derived from Islamic tradition.
 This should be respected by both expats and tourists.
 When it comes to meeting people of the opposite sex, particularly Arab Muslims – as well as other women who wear the hijab (headscarf) – it is best to err on the side of caution and not offer your hand in greeting.
 Instead, allow them to extend their hand first so as not to offend or find yourself in an awkward situation.

 Arabian hospitality is frequently on display when groups of people or couples go out for a meal, as the host will often try to pay the bill for everyone.
 It is polite to offer to pay your share, however, at a certain point, you may need to admit defeat.
 Show your gratitude to the host in another way – at a future outing or by sending a gift.

 Laws and penalties in Qatar

 Criminal penalties for certain acts reflect the culture of the country.
-For instance, incidents involving alcohol, the use of obscene language, and illegal drug usage may be significantly harsher than in other countries.
+For instance, incidents involving alcohol in Qatar, the use of obscene language, and illegal drug usage may be significantly harsher than in other countries.
 Qatar is considered relatively safe, with minimal numbers of reported crimes.
 However, expats should always ensure that they are registered with the embassy of their home country or via their foreign affairs department in case of an emergency.